666doge/gitskills/readme.txt

 add test
 add a bug on dev
 add test123456
-add something new on test
+add something new on feature-vulcan